gndrmnn/nodepool/doc/source/configuration.rst

-     If greater than 0, nodepool will assume it is the only user of the OpenStack project and will attempt to clean ports in `DOWN` state after `cleanup-interval` has passed.
+     If greater than 0, nodepool will assume it is the only user of the OpenStack project and will attempt to clean ports in `DOWN` state after the cleanup interval has elapsed.
 This value can be reduced if the instance spawn time on the provider is reliably quicker.

   .. attr:: diskimages
      :type: list